python-cffi/cffi/doc/source/embedding.rst

 ``.dylib`` on Mac OS/X, or ``.so`` on other platforms.
 As usual, it is produced by generating some intermediate ``.c`` code and then calling the regular platform-specific C compiler.
-See below__ for some pointers to C-level issues with using the probuced library.
+See below__ for some pointers to C-level issues with using the produced library.

 .. __: `Issues about using the .so`_